-On many occasions, I have encountered someone who relates to me a certain frustration about a family member or friend who left the Catholic faith for another religion, who is no longer practicing the Catholic faith in which he or she was baptized and/or who is simply indifferent to any fundamental disparities among religions.
+On many occasions, I have encountered people who relate to me a certain frustration about a family member or friend who left the Catholic faith for another religion and who is no longer practicing the Catholic faith in which he or she was baptized.
+Sometimes there also is an indifferent attitude towards any fundamental disparities among the various religions.
 They will inevitably say something to me like: “I guess it’s okay, Father, as long as they believe in God.”

 Jesus reaffirmed the teaching of the Hebrew Scriptures when He referenced the book of Deuteronomy: